 This course addresses the fundamentals of personal computer (PC) workstations hardware systems and the integration of operating systems used by business and industry into those systems.
-Course topics include: integration, configuration, troubleshooting, and documentation of PC subsystems including motherboard architecture, from factors, power supplies, IDE devices and removable storage, system memory, multimedia devices, I/O devices, BIOS and boot process, and video/display fundamentals, Additionally, the integration, configuration, troubleshooting, and documentation of commonly used (current and legacy) operating systems, as they relate to system hardware, is explored.
+Course topics include: integration, configuration, troubleshooting, and documentation of PC subsystems including motherboard architecture, form factors, power supplies, IDE devices and removable storage, system memory, multimedia devices, I/O devices, BIOS and boot process, and video/display fundamentals, Additionally, the integration, configuration, troubleshooting, and documentation of commonly used (current and legacy) operating systems, as they relate to system hardware, is explored.
+Prerequisite(s): 150-123 IT Networking Concepts and (605-134 Network Infrastructure Cncpts or 150-134 Network Infrastructure Cnspts or 605-102 Electronic Concepts)